alexbhas/frOCR/README.md

 It was made because as I am learning french, I wanted to play video games in french and having a tool I can easily paste screenshots to into to translate helps a lot.

+The language is easily interchangable by changing the language that the DeepL api expects to translate to/from, and the language Tesseract expects to read.

 ## Installation

 Have a .env setup with your API key as DEEPL_API_KEY